danmalcolm/jasper/README.md

 ## Introduction

-Jasper is a JavaScript parser framework in JavaScript.
+Jasper is a JavaScript parser micro-framework.
 It allows you to define a parser directly in JavaScript code, which can then be used to consume text input.

 This started out as a port of the extremely clever Sprache Tiny C# Parser Framework http://code.google.com/p/sprache/.
 I thought it would be a useful way to get my head around its functional compositional magic.